dialaabulkhail/Reading-Notes/Stacks_and_Queues.md

         temp = self.top ---> create  a new pointer to take the top place

-        self.top = self.top.next ---> changing the top to be refering to the second node
+        self.top = self.top.next ---> changing the top to be referring to the second node

         temp.next = None  --> disconnected the node from the stack